tarjomeh/Simple-PHP-Captcha/README.md

 This page creates an image from our random string.
 You need to upload a font like "arial.ttf" in your root dir or any other folder and update Font in image.php.

 ##response.php
 This page checks the user input against the session variable.
-If the user entered the correct string, the form submission will work.
+If the user entered the correct string, the form submission will proceed, unless it will fail.